-Perhaps the closest related work is Wein et al. (2000), which considers both faster tumor proliferation and reoxygenation during the course of treatment.
-Although a dose intensification strategy is also suggested in Wein et al. (2000), the primary rationale for increasing dose fractions is different: it is concluded that because of the increase in tumor sensitivity from reoxygenation, larger fraction sizes are more effective at the end of treatment.
-Our work, however, suggests dose intensification (i.e., larger doses over time) as a direct consequence of a model of accelerated tumor repopulation during the course of treatment.
+Perhaps the closest related work is [55], which considers both faster tumor proliferation and re-oxygenation during the course of treatment.
+While a dose intensification strategy is also suggested in [55], the primary rationale for increasing dose fractions is different: it is concluded that due to the increase in tumor sensitivity from re-oxygenation, larger fraction sizes are more effective at the end of treatment.
+Our work, on the other hand, suggests dose intensification (i.e., larger doses over time) as a direct consequence of a model of accelerated tumor repopulation during the course of treatment.

-1.3.
-Overview of Main Contributions
+1.3 Overview of Main Contributions

-The primary contributions of this paper are the development of a mathematical framework and the analysis of optimal fractionation schedules in the presence of accelerated repopulation.
+The primary contribution of this paper is the development of a mathematical framework and the analysis of optimal fractionation schedules in the presence of accelerated repopulation.
 We give qualitative and structural insights on the optimal fractionation scheme, with the hope that it can guide actual practice.
 Specifically:

 1. We formulate a problem that includes general tumor repopulation characteristics and develop a DP approach to solve it.
 We choose to model accelerated repopulation implicitly by using decelerating tumor growth curves, where a larger number of tumor cells results in slower growth.
-Thus, faster growth is exhibited toward the end of radiation treatment, when there are fewer cells.
+Thus, faster growth is exhibited towards the end of radiation treatment, when there are fewer cells.

-2. We prove that the optimal doses are nondecreasing over time (Theorem 3), because of the decelerating nature of tumor growth curves.
-This type of result remains valid even when we allow for weekend and holiday breaks (Corollary 1).

-3. We analyze the special structure of the problem for the case of Gompertzian tumor growth and show that it is equivalent to maximizing a discounted version of the BED in the tumor (§2.3.2), which results in a simplified DP algorithm.

-4. We show that when there is repopulation, the optimal number of dose fractions is finite (Theorem 4).

-5. We find through numerical simulations that the optimal fraction sizes are approximately proportional to the instantaneous proliferation rate, suggesting larger dose fractions later in the treatment to compensate for the increased tumor proliferation.
+- 2. We prove that the optimal doses are non-decreasing over time (Theorem 7), due to the decelerating nature of tumor growth curves.
+This type of result remains valid even when we allow for weekend and holiday breaks (Corollary 11). - 3.
+We analyze the special structure of the problem for the case of Gompertzian tumor growth and show that it is equivalent to maximizing a discounted version of the BED in the tumor (Subsection 2.3.2), which results in a simplified DP algorithm. - 4.
+We show that when there is repopulation, the optimal number of dose fractions is finite (Theorem 9). - 5.
+We find through numerical simulations that the optimal fraction sizes are approximately proportional to the instantaneous proliferation rate, suggesting larger dose fractions later in the treatment to compensate for the increased tumor proliferation.

-1.4.
-Organization
+1.4 Organization

-In §2, we present the model, formulation, and DP solution approach.
+In Section 2, we present the model, formulation, and DP solution approach.
 We also analyze the special structure of the problem for the case of Gompertzian tumor growth.
-In §3, we discuss both previously known results and the main results of this paper.
-Our primary conclusion is that the optimal dose fractions are nondecreasing over time.
-In §4, we present and discuss numerical results under exponential or Gompertzian growth models.
-In §5, we provide further remarks about the model under other assumptions and discuss the results in relation to prior work.
-Finally, in §6, we summarize our main findings and the most important implications.
+In Section 3, we discuss both previously known results and the main results of this paper.
+Our primary conclusion is that the optimal dose fractions are non-decreasing over time.
+In Section 4, we present and discuss numerical results under exponential or Gompertzian growth models.
+In Section 5, we provide further remarks about the model under other assumptions, and discuss the results in relation to prior work.
+Finally, in Section 6, we summarize our main findings and the most important implications.

-2. Model, Formulation, and Solution Approach
+2 Model, Formulation, and Solution Approach